clevercanyon/js-object-mc/README.md

 ## Declarative Operations

-When merging objects, you can perform delete and replace properties at the same time.
+When merging objects, you can perform declarative operations at the same time.
-Use declarative operations in second or next arguments.
 Supported in all merge methods.
 The syntax is similar to mongodb.

 ### `$set`